vasnesterov/vasnesterov.github.io/compute_asymptotics.md

 As `Real.rpow` behaves well only for non-negative arguments, we require an additional precondition `ms.leadingTerm.coef > 0` in `pow_Approximates`.

-There are also versions `PreMS.npow` and `PreMS.zpow` for natural and integer exponents that don't require this precondition.
+There are also versions `MultiseriesExpansion.npow` and `MultiseriesExpansion.zpow` for natural and integer exponents that don't require this precondition.

 ## `LogBasis` structure